All Bridge Schools are now closed. We are operating a reduced service only for children of key workers and vulnerable groups.

 Click here for more blog entries.

-After operating as a stand-alone Academy since 2011 Brunel became part of the Bridge Schools Trust in 2016.
+Brunel is part of the Bridge Schools Trust.
 The Trust is committed to delivering high quality educational provision across all its 14 academies whilst encouraging each Academy to reflect the individual needs of its own local community.
 We welcome the additional support and learning opportunities that being part of a Trust provides.

 We are situated on a quiet site, away from busy roads yet conveniently close to Saltash Health Centre, Library and Leisure Centre and adjacent to Saltash Children’s Centre.
 We have an extensive site and are very fortunate in being able to work with children in such varied and attractive surroundings.
 Both the Key Stage 1 and Key Stage 2 sites have large playgrounds surrounded by trees and shrubs, and the school has its own vegetable plots, chickens, fixed play equipment, separate Early Years Foundation Stage play areas and a large playing field.